 From the book description: “Celebrate Chinese New Year is the latest, timely addition to National Geographic’s popular Holidays Around the World series.
 With 25 colorful images and a simple, educational text, the book is a lively invitation to revel in this child-friendly, national and international holiday.”

-by Kat Zhang and illustrated by Alina Chau
+written by Kat Zhang and illustrated by Alina Chau

 From the back cover: “There is a festival known by many names: Chinese New Year, Spring Festival and Lunar New Year.
 Lanterns are lit, red decorations are hung and fireworks crackle in the night sky.
 Let’s celebrate together!”

 written by Vickie Lee and illustrated Joey Chou

 In this light and engaging Lunar New Year children’s book, Ruby has a special card to give to her grandmother for Chinese New Year.
 But who will help her get to grandmother’s house to deliver it?
 Will it be clever Rat, strong Ox, or cautious Rabbit?
 Ruby meets each of the twelve zodiac animals on her journey.
 This picture book includes back matter with a focus on the animals of the Chinese zodiac.